Most Common Questions About Fluoxetine

 How Much Does Fluoxetine Cost?

 Fluoxetine is typically taken long-term.
 Because of this, it’s most convenient to take out your prescription in a longer supply.
 At Marley Drug, you can get a 6-month supply of fluoxetine for only $37, or a full 12-month supply for $70.
 This is both cost effective and convenient.
-Not only will you not have to go to the trouble of going to the pharmacy at all, since your medication will be delivered at no cost directly to your door, but you will also not have to pay multiple pharmacy dispensing fees that are paid from each refill you pick up from the pharmacy.
+Not only will you not have to go to the trouble of visiting the pharmacy at all, since your medication will be delivered to your door at no cost, but you will also avoid paying multiple pharmacy dispensing fees with each refill you pick up from the pharmacy.

 At Marley Drug, we are able to price our medications so low because we get our drugs directly from medication wholesalers, rather than from insurance companies.
 Insurance companies typically charge arbitrary “service fees”, which then leads to increased medication costs for you.
 However, cutting out this insurance middleman allows us to price our medications as low as possible for you.